 Campagnolo Record Pista 170mm-Textima modified/ 68-P-120

 Textima/Campagnolo Record Low Flange 28H

 Added by chalybeius.
-Last updated almost 3 years ago.
+Last updated over 3 years ago.